10 Bowling Tips to Improve Your Score Today

 Your power step, the second-to-last one, is where you load up.
 Really bend that knee and feel pressure into the floor.
 Then slide into your release with your trail leg staying low for balance.

-The biggest timing issue I deal with in coaching is bowlers who rush that first step.
+The most common timing issue is rushing that first step.
 Once you start too fast, you’re fighting your timing the whole way through.
 Slow down that initial movement.
-Let the ball’s weight get the swing going naturally instead of forcing it
+Let the ball’s weight get the swing going naturally instead of forcing it.

 Tip 2: The Perfect Ball Weight and Grip